ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-tools-III.md

 >         "python.linting.mypyEnabled": true
 >     }
 >     ```
 >
+> 1. *Or* open Settings and search for and set the equivalent options
+>
 > 1. Create a file `unlinted.py` with the following code and save it:
 >